-Reeping all wild game products separate from any retail and/or inspected product at all times, including processing and storage.
-Clearly identifying all wild game products during all stages of processing, cooling, packaging, freezing, storage, and shipment.
-Each batch of wild game product being ground, chopped, mixed, or cut up must be identified by using a tag or other approved device placed directly on the product or the container, table, shelf, or equipment holding such product.
+- Keeping all wild game products separate from any retail and/or inspected product at all times, including processing and storage. - Clearly identifying all wild game products during all stages of processing, cooling, packaging, freezing, storage, and shipment.
+Each batch of wild game product ground, chopped, mixed, or cut up must be identified with a tag or other approved device placed directly on the product or the container, table, shelf, or equipment holding the product.

-Please Note: Commingling of fat and meat trimmings from wild game for sausage production is allowed when disclosed to the owners involved and when they have accepted the commingling.
-The proportionate distribution of product from the commingled trimmings must also be acceptable to the owners of the wild game as indicated on records.
+Please note: Commingling of fat and meat trimmings from wild game for sausage production is allowed when disclosed to and accepted by the owners involved.
+The proportionate distribution of product from the commingled trimmings must also be acceptable to the owners of the wild game, as indicated on records.
 All commingled processed product must be clearly marked "Not for Sale."

-Identification and Recordkeeping for Wild Game Carcasses, Parts and Products
+Identification and Recordkeeping for Wild Game Carcasses, Parts, and Products

-9 CFR 303.1(a)(2)(ii)(iii); 9 CFR 303.1(b)(3); 9 CFR 320; 316.16; M.S.
-31A.15; M.S.
-97A.505.4
+9 CFR 303.1(a)(2)(ii) & (iii), 303.1(b)(3), 316.16, and 320; M.S.
+31A.15, 97A.505.4

-Wild game products must be accurately and legibly labeled and identified throughout the process; this includes, at a minimum, the following:
+Wild game products must be accurately and legibly labeled and identified throughout the process.
+This includes, at a minimum, the following:

-Recording the name, address and license number of the hunter upon receipt of the carcass or wild game parts Legibly marking wild game products as "Not for Sale"; this wording may be directly on the product packaging, a tag or card securely attached to the meat, the immediate container, or paper wrapping the meat
+- Recording the name, address, and license number of the hunter upon receipt of the carcass or wild game parts - Legibly marking wild game products as "Not for Sale," which may be placed directly on the product packaging, on a tag or card securely attached to the meat, on the immediate container, or on paper wrapping the meat